MuhammadShafiqAzuka/HealthTrackApp/README.md

 # HealthTrackApp

-This project inspired by my mentor
+This project inspired by my mentor.
 I learnt alot from him

-- This project using MVVM
+- This project using MVVM (Lifecyle, Observable)
 - Using Dagger Hilt
 - Some API and Services
+- Google Location